 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Webb is the agency’s final launch this year and was preceded by several other scientific missions launches, including the cosmic X-ray studying Imaging X-ray Polarimetry Explorer (IXPE), the asteroid-studying Lucy spacecraft, the world’s first planetary defense test mission – the Double Asteroid Redirection Test (DART) – and two CubeSat missions.

-NASA welcomed back to Earth the first two sets of commercial crew astronauts to complete expedition missions aboard the ISS and launched Crew-3 to the orbiting laboratory.
+NASA welcomed the first two sets of commercial crew astronauts to Earth to complete expedition missions aboard the ISS and launched Crew-3 to the orbiting laboratory.
 During the Crew-2 mission, astronauts spent a US record-setting 199 days in orbit, surpassing the 168 days set by the Crew-1 mission earlier this year.

 This was the 21st continuous year of human presence aboard the ISS, and the busiest yet, the space agency said.

 The agency also advanced plans to explore more of the Moon through Artemis, pledging to send the first woman and first person of color to the lunar surface.
 To pave the way for future lunar missions with crew, NASA completed stacking of its Space Launch System (SLS) rocket, with its Orion spacecraft for the Artemis I mission.